zedif/julia-introduction/episodes/03-types.md

 Julia supports arrays of arbitrary dimensions.

-We have zero-dimensional arrays (scalars):
+We have 0-dimensional arrays (scalars):

 ```julia
 > zeros(Int8, ()))